-In the 21st century, fast, reliable, and affordable Internet service is essential to modern life, yet so many Americans have little or no access to it.
+In the 21st century, fast, reliable, and affordable Internet service is essential to modern life and our democracy, yet so many Americans have little or no access to it.

 The United States lags behind much of the developed world in providing reliable, affordable broadband service.
-Those living in rural areas often do not have access to high speed internet in the same way that urban areas do.
+Individuals living in both urban and rural areas are impacted by the digital divide, unable to access or afford broadband internet.
 This makes it more difficult for millions of Americans to move out of poverty, find jobs, obtain health care and social services, access distance learning, and advocate for community change.

-The Federal Communications Commission must do more to solve existing broadband inequalities and ensure that everyone has affordable and equal broadband access.
+Right now, the Federal Communications Commission is relying on flawed data and inaccurate maps.
+The FCC must do more to close the digital divide and ensure that everyone has affordable and equal broadband access.